 ■ Too much Repetition can invite tedium.
 Too little can result in chaos and perhaps another form of tedium.

-- Variation Exercise Completed
+- Variation (beta only) Exercise Completed

 ■ The opposite of similarity.
 For example: three red 1″ circles and one gray 1″ circle.
 The gray color adds variety and interest.